Livability, Resilience, and Prosperity: the Pillars of NBV

 - A study was conducted by BCC Engineering which assessed the current issues and established a basis for a design solution.

-- BCC presented the Village with three design options.
+- BCC presented the Village with three design options for the replacement of the NBI Stormwater Pump Station.
 The Village is proceeding with Option 1, at an estimated construction cost of $275,000.
-To learn more click here.
+To learn more, click here.

 - BCC Engineering has now moved forward with designing the solution, which will be completed by March 2022.
-The total design cost is $124,908.40, which also includes provision of permitting and bid documents for the construction phase of the stormwater improvement project.
+The total design cost is $124,908.40, which also includes a provision for permitting and bid documents for the construction phase of the stormwater improvement project.

-Adaptive, proactive measures are necessary for our water-privileged community.
-Resilient measures related to climate change, health, and the Village’s financial resiliency are included in this section.
+The implementation of adaptive and proactive measures is necessary for our water-privileged community.
+Resiliency measures related to climate change, environmental health, and the Village’s financial resiliency are included in this section.

 North Bay Village’s prime location and residential areas offer a unique experience to visitors and business owners.

-According to the Village Code in All properties in 8.14 – Shoreline accessibility – the RM-70 and CG districts contiguous to Biscayne Bay and its natural tributaries shall provide and maintain a shoreline walkway adjacent to and parallel to the riparian right-of-way.
-The shoreline walkway shall be provided continuously along the water for the full width of the property and shall be at least 10 feet wide
+According to Village Code 8.14 – Shoreline accessibility, the RM-70 and CG districts contiguous to Biscayne Bay and its natural tributaries shall provide and maintain a shoreline walkway adjacent to and parallel to the riparian right-of-way.
+The shoreline walkway shall be provided continuously along the water for the full width of the property and shall be at least 25 feet wide.